Article · Streaming Gear

 Build a similar-tier setup yourself

 If your goal is a comparable setup rather than a specific model number, a Rode-brand microphone (the general category his 2016 tweet confirms) paired with a boom arm is a genuinely solid, well-understood combination across a wide range of budgets — see our guide to best budget microphones for streamers.
 For a camera with reliable onboard audio, our webcams for streaming guide covers the trade-offs between a webcam and a real camera through a capture card.
+If a full PC upgrade is on your list too, our guide to the best streaming PC setup covers what actually matters for capture and encoding headroom.

 How this compares across creators